FernandoBasso/ReadTheDocs-Dev-How-To/docs/databases-sql/psql-cli.md

 , (4, 'Post 4', NULL);
 ```

-Note how the `intro` field was a non-empty string for post 1, then an empty string for post 2, a string consisting of a single space for post 3, and finally, a `NULL` for post 4.
+Note how the `intro` field was a non-empty string for post 1, then an empty string for post 2, a string consisting of a single space for post 3, and finally, `NULL` for post 4.

-This is how it shows on default setting for psql:
+This is how it shows on defaults setting for psql:

 ```text
 SQL> SELECT id, title, intro FROM posts;